hoffmangroup/pdfcomments/README.md

 - page 2: a sticky note, `Sticky note.`
 - page 2: a text comment, `* Important comment.`

-Run `pdfcomments test.pdf` and it will produce the following output file:
+Run `pdfcomments test.pdf` and it will produce the following output file `test.txt`:

 ```text
 Major comments: